 • Using networking sites like LinkedIn to reach out to professional contacts who we think may be interested in our work.

 • Managing our financial transactions and preventing fraud

 How is my data protected?

-We take good care to ensure that the information we store on our database is kept secure in order to prevent unauthorised access and comply with the General Data Protection Regulation.
+We take good care to ensure that the information we store on our database is kept secure in order to prevent unauthorised access and comply with the Data Protection Act 2018.
 Our devices are encrypted and staff that work with data have received appropriate training.

 Like most organisations, we use trusted service providers to help our operations to be more efficient.
-These include systems and software providers like EventBrite, Microsoft programmes and Salesforce.
-We may use third party providers that are located outside of Europe.
-For example, the database we use to store your data and some email platforms we use have servers located in the USA.
-We have taken steps to ensure that the services we use that are located outside of the EU have appropriate security measures in order to protect your information.
+Where these providers are located outside of the EEA, we have taken steps to ensure that these services have appropriate security measures in order to protect your information and remain compliant with the GDPR.
 All providers we use are well renowned for their data security and have the appropriate technical controls and policies in place to protect your personal details.

 We work with other charities and NGOs on some of our campaigns to share knowledge and resources.
 We will never share personal information with them without your explicit and informed permission but we may aggregate information in order to share statistical information needed for analysis.
 We will not include any details that could identify a specific individual.

 How can I access, update or ask ShareAction to stop using my personal information?